-Philanthropy continues to play a vital part in the life of The Yehudi Menuhin School and we are deeply grateful to the many individuals and institutions who helped us to fulfil our charitable objectives.
-In total, £2,806,173 was received in donations and legacies this year.
+Philanthropy continues to play a vital part in the life of the School and we are deeply grateful to the many individuals and institutions who helped us to fulfil our charitable objectives.
+In total, £994,281 was received in donations and legacies this year.
 Our fundraising priorities for the year included raising money for bursaries alongside core costs.